 We begin our journey of discovering the Caribbean with a gem of an island: the Caribbean’s ‘Emerald Isle’, Montserrat.
 A shared name is not the only connection between this volcanic Caribbean country and Ireland: the many Irish refugees that settled here in the early 17th century have heavily influenced Montserrat’s culture.
 This remains evident today with Irish names for many people and places throughout Montserrat, yet one of the most significant manifestations of this cultural connection is the beautifully mysterious masquerade dance.

-Masquerade in and of itself is not masq2unique to Montserrat, drawing parallels to similar customs across the Caribbean, such as the jonkonnu festival held in various countries.
+Masquerade in and of itself is not unique to Montserrat, drawing parallels to similar customs across the Caribbean, such as the jonkonnu festival held in various countries.
 However, the way in which the dance is performed in Montserrat is distinctive to this particular island.

 A fusion of African and European cultural influences, the dancers dress in bright and colourful garments adorned with assorted accessories including mirrors, whips, ribbons and the most crucial aspect of the attire, the mask itself.
 The mask is a tall headdress resembling a face with a ‘hat’ similar to a bishops mitre, like the one worn by Saint Patrick in some depictions.